Gestures And Non-Verbal Communication In Relationships

 Certain non-verbal behaviors, such as expressions of fear or happiness, may be understood universally and can transcend cultures and languages.
 Thus, these behaviors may indicate a form of biological response ingrained in human behavior.
 In some cases, even a subtle shift in a person’s body language or the boundaries of personal space they hold can significantly alter the non-verbal messages conveyed.
 Understanding these signals can form the foundation of effective non-verbal communication and may impact both personal and professional interactions.

-The impact of non-verbal communication on relationships
+The influence of non-verbal communication in relationships

 Non-verbal communication can significantly influence relationships, often playing a role in building trust, expressing emotions, and resolving conflict.
 Some types of non-verbal communication, like certain facial expressions or maintaining eye contact, for example, may express an individual’s emotions more accurately than spoken words.